Gosainkunda Lake Trek

 Overview

-The Gosaikunda Trek in Nepal’s Langtang region is a journey where breathtaking Himalayan landscapes meet deep spiritual tradition.
-Just a scenic 6–7 hour drive from Kathmandu, this short yet rewarding trek leads you to the sacred Gosaikunda Lake (4,380m), one of the most revered alpine lakes in the Himalayas.
+The Gosainkunda Trek in Nepal’s Langtang region is a journey where breathtaking Himalayan landscapes meet deep spiritual tradition.
+Just a scenic 6–7 hour drive from Kathmandu, this short yet rewarding trek leads you to the sacred Gosainkunda Lake (4,380m), one of the most revered alpine lakes in the Himalayas.

 Being a classic trek in Langtang region, Gosaikunda is believed to have been created by Lord Shiva, who struck the mountain with his trident to release holy water.
 Even today, thousands of Hindu and Buddhist pilgrims make their way here during the Janai Purnima festival, seeking purification and blessings.
 As a trekker, you share the trail with both pilgrims and mountain lovers, adding a unique spiritual depth to the journey.